gkw0010/CoPESD/README.md

 ### Request Download Data

+The data will be publicly accessible upon acceptance.

-If you wish to have access to full CoPESD dataset, please kindly fill the request [form](https://docs.google.com/forms/d/e/1FAIpQLSeWSscEChOgqKlIzMwXbp1qlBSiy257lP-dveoyTF136fftMw/viewform).
+# If you wish to have access to full CoPESD dataset, please kindly fill the request [form](https://docs.google.com/forms/d/e/1FAIpQLSeWSscEChOgqKlIzMwXbp1qlBSiy257lP-dveoyTF136fftMw/viewform).

 ## Fine-tuning on CoPESD dataset